neogeny/TatSu/docs/translation.rst

             self.print(node.exp)

-The printed code can be retrieved using the ``printed_text()`` method, but other posibilities are available by assigning a stream-like object to ``self.output_stream`` in the ``__init__()`` method.
+The printed code can be retrieved using the ``printed_text()`` method, but other possibilities are available by assigning a stream-like object to ``self.output_stream`` in the ``__init__()`` method.

 A good example of how to do code generation with a ``NodeWalker`` and